 That’s not to say that transforming your life will not require a great deal of effort.
 On the contrary, self-development is an arduous and ongoing process.
 You can’t transform your life simply by clicking your fingers.
 If only life was that simple.

 Self-Development requires patience and persistence.
 The good news is ancient wisdom helps us to understand yourself easier than any academic literature or training courses available today, and subsequently, provides you with the gift of knowledge together with powerful tools and philosophies that help to make the self-development process easier.

 It’s no secret that health and wellbeing is intrinsically linked with the breath.
 The brain needs oxygen to function.
 Furthermore, when your breathing is out of control, so is your mind.

 In contrast, slow, deep breaths promote calm and control by reducing cortisol levels and releasing tension.

 Ancient civilisations knew about the benefits of breathing thousands of years ago.
-We know today that the yogis of ancient India understood the science of breath.
+We know today that ancient wisdom passed down by the enlightened yogis of India understood the science of breath.